 It is worth mentioning the superobbing of all-sky microwave radiances from their raw resolution into a superob more representative of the cloud and precipitation scales in the forecast model.
-Currently, all raw observations within a 60 km radius of a chosen central point are averaged together.
 This is done in the BUFR stages of pre-processing.